rubiefawn/remedy/shimmer.md

 Some rare effects may increase the possibility of triumph by increasing the amount of natural numbers that trigger it.
 These effects will specify the range, such as "18–20".

 Triumph guarantees success.
-The Storyteller should be cautious and disallow ability rolls for impossible tasks, such as dead-lifting a castle or lying to a god.
+The Storyteller should be cautious and disallow ability rolls for impossible tasks, such as dead-lifting an entire castle or lying to a god of truth.

 ## Dominance & Threat